MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-18-National-Aeronautics-Space-Administration/subchapter-H-Clauses-Forms/part-1852-Solicitation-Provisions-Contract-Clauses/subpart-1852.2-Texts-Provisions-Clauses/section-1852.213-70.md

 As prescribed in 1813.302-570, insert the following provision:

-Offeror Representations and Certifications—Other Than Commercial Products and Commercial Services (JUL 2004)
+Offeror Representations and Certifications—Other Than Commercial Products and Commercial Services (OCT 2023)

 (a) *Definitions.* As used in this provision—